AmaravadiLikhitha/activity-/README.md

 1.Open the input.txt file in write mode.

-2.Write the numbers 1 through 10 to the file.
+2.Write the numbers 1 from 10 in the file.

 3.Close the file.